UI getting started

 binary; gofastr docs --grep <term> searches them.
 No internet needed.

-2. Add a theme
+2. Customize the theme

 1 lines